ignatiusmb/aubade/content/10-module-core.md

 Every property is expressed in one line as a `[key]: [value]` pair, separated by a colon and whitespace.
 The whitespace after the key denotes the end of that key and indicates the start of the value.

 To create nested properties, add the keys separated by a colon (`:`).
 Once it becomes an object, it cannot be assigned a top-level value or it will either break or overwrite the previously assigned properties.

-To create an array/list, separate the values by a comma (`,`).
-This can be combined with nested properties.
-Applies to all keys with the exception of `title` and `description`, which always parses into raw strings.

 The output of the front matter should be